Many of us fear failing… so we try to avoid failure at all costs.

-For example, if success in the workplace to you means supporting your team and helping them shine, having fun with your colleagues, and enjoying the work that you do, then a promotion and fancy job title may not be the most important goal for you – although it may be an outwards sign of “success”.
+For example, if success in the workplace means supporting your team and helping them shine, having fun with your colleagues, and enjoying the work you do, then a promotion and fancy job title may not be the most important goal for you.

-So how can you go about defining what success, and therefore also failure, looks like?
+So how can you define what success, and therefore also failure, looks like?

 So what is a “good” goal, a meaningful goal?

-A meaningful goal is one for which you are intrinsically motivated, versus someone else telling you that you should do it.
-Again, this will make sure that you’re committed to working hard in order to achieve it.
+A meaningful goal is one for which you are intrinsically motivated versus someone else telling you that you should do it.

-A meaningful goal is one that is consistent with your personal values.
+A meaningful goal is consistent with your personal values.

-And a meaningful goal is one that will truly have an impact on your life, in terms of your happiness, well-being, general life satisfaction, or any other aspect of your life that is important to you.
+And a meaningful goal will truly impact your life in terms of your happiness, well-being, general life satisfaction, or any other aspect of your life that is important to you.

 Start by defining a maximum of three goals for the coming year.

-When prioritizing, choose goals that are tied to a specific date or an event that is happening this year; goals that will lay the foundation for other goals on your list; and goals that really make your heart SING.
+When prioritizing, choose goals that are tied to a specific date or event this year, goals that will lay the foundation for other goals on your list and goals that really make your heart SING.